andazkumar46/apnacollege-demo/README.md

-# apnacollege-demo
+c# apnacollege-demo
 This is my first Git Repository
 <br>
-Author - Andaz Kumar
+Author - Andaz Kumar (from Bihar)